macnick/mapply/README.md

 8. Ability to draw lines and shapes instead of points
 9. Geocode location from coordinates (Athens, Greece)
 10. Keep the zoom level set by user
+11. Add a helpful message when there are no workouts stored

 # How to Install and Run in Your Computer